kthpanor/echem/README.md

 ## Use a faster conda solver

 With the new conda-libmamba-solver conda can run much faster.
 Read more in [this blog post](https://www.anaconda.com/blog/conda-is-fast-now).
+For newer distributions libmamba is the default solver, and you can check which one you have and, if needed, update with

 ```
 conda info